larryhastings/big/README.md

     ['', ',', '1', ',', '2', ',', '3', ',', '']
 ```

+Remember, `ALTERNATING` output always begins and ends with a non-separator string.
+If the string you're splitting begins or ends with a separator, the output
+from `multisplit` specifying `keep=ALTERNATING` will begin or end with an empty
+string, too.

 And, as with `keep=True`, you can also recreate the original string by passing
 these arrays in to `''.join`: